 - Complimentary Hop-On Hop-Off shore excursions in each port of call

-- Complimentary hotel stay the night before your voyage – includes breakfast, taxes, porterage and transfers to the vessel
+- Complimentary 2 night hotel stay before your voyage – includes breakfast, taxes, porterage and transfers to the vessel

 - All onboard meals, including both fine dining and casual cuisine

 - Complimentary cappuccino, espresso, specialty coffees, tea, bottled water and soft drinks throughout your voyage

 - Gracious service from a friendly, all-American staff